wp-plugins/subscribe2/ReadMe.txt

 * Removed trailing semi colons from the maybe_add_column function calls
 * Improved handling of [gallery] shortcode where no post id is defined for HTML emails
 * Added support for Custom Taxonomies
+* Updated editor buttons to insert shortcode instead of token
+* Fixed some PHP notices about undeclared variables

 = Version 6.3 by Matthew Robinson =